frappe/erpnext_documentation/user/manual/en/accounts/promotional-scheme.md

 **A Promotional Scheme is a temporary discount on one or more products.**

 Promotional schemes help businesses become successful as lower prices for a limited period of time to attract more Customers.
-They can be easily configured in ERPNnext.
+They can be easily configured in ERPNext.
 A Promotional scheme is linked to a pricing rule, against each slab system that will generate the pricing rule.

 On creating a Promotional Scheme, the system creates a [Pricing Rule](/docs/user/manual/en/accounts/pricing-rule).
 A Promotional Scheme can have multiple Pricing Rules associated with it.
 In ERPNext, a Promotional Scheme is an easier way to manage pricing on multiple Item/Groups based on different parties and conditions.